 Perhaps the most egregious claim of the apologists is that the British Empire should be lauded because it helped end slavery; this was ‘one of the undoubted benefits of colonialism,’ as Gilley puts it.
 Imagine an arsonist who burns down a building, killing many of its inhabitants.
 When the people inside try to flee, he forces them back.
 Eventually, after many hours of this, he decides to help the people, both inside and outside the building, who are trying to put the fire out.
 Would we say of this arsonist, ‘Yes, he may have burned the building down and killed dozens of people, but what really matters is that he threw some water over the fire at the end?’
 That is akin to the argument of the apologists for Empire.

 In 1807, Britain passed a law banning the slave trade.
-But for three centuries, that trade had been dominated by Britain; three centuries of savage enslavement, pitiless brutality, and casual mass murder.
+But for more than three centuries, Britain had been intimately involved in that trade; three centuries of savage enslavement, pitiless brutality, and casual mass murder.
 Twelve million Africans are thought to have been transported to the Americas, half of them in the peak years of the Atlantic slave trade between 1690 and 1807.
 In those peak years, about half of these slaves were taken on British ships.
 Historians estimate that at least one in ten, and possibly one in five slaves, died on the Middle Passage, the journey from Africa to the New World.
 This suggests that half a million Africans may have lost their lives while being transported on British ships.

 ‘It is important to remember’, the historian David Olusoga observes in his recent book Black and British: A Forgotten History, ‘how few voices were raised against slavery in Britain until the last quarter of the eighteenth century.
 The Church of England was largely silent on the issue, as were most of the politicians.’
 This was inevitable, he adds, because ‘too much money, too many livelihoods and too much political power were invested; millions of British people lived lives that were intimately connected to the economics of slavery and the sugar business.’